Algebra Formula: Important Formulas in Algebra & Solved Examples

 Inclusion of new topics in Mathematics is usually seen after class 8, depending on the type of board (CBSE or state or ICSE) and the books run by different schools.
 Before this, students may be aware of different types of numbers like real numbers, prime numbers etc. but after class 8, they are usually familiar with an important chapter “Algebra” which forms the basis of complex chapters like Trigonometry.

 Algebra is a branch of mathematics that deals with both numbers and letters.
-The value of numbers is fixed and the letters or alphabets represent the unknown quantities in the algebraic formulaA combination of numbers, letters, factorials, matrices, etc. is used to form an algebraic equation or algebraic formula.
+The value of numbers is fixed and the letters or alphabets represent the unknown quantities in the algebra or algebraic formulaA combination of numbers, letters, factorials, matrices, etc. is used to form an algebraic equation or algebraic formula.

+Algebra formulas are mathematical equations that show how variables and constants relate to one another.
 Here is the list of all the important algebraic formulas

 1. (a+b)2 = a2 + 2ab + b2